maxlevesque/meanSquaredDisplacement/README.md

 ## How to compile it

 You need to install `scons`, which is a newer and better and easier equivalent to the much complicated `make`.
-Please visit [the scons website](www.scons.org) for download, or you should better use your repositories.
+Please visit [the scons website](www.scons.org) for download, or you should better use the repositories of your own distribution:
 Under Ubuntu: `sudo apt-get install scons`
 Under Fedora: `sudo yum install scons`
 and so on for other distros.